 |R0||[Ω]||– resistance at temperature t0|

-Temperature coefficient of resistivity α observed at t0 = 20 °C is presented in Tables.
+The temperature coefficient of resistivity α observed at t0 = 20 °C is shown in the school tables.

-The semiconductor materials, like metal used for the temperature dependence of resistance on temperature.
+The semiconductor materials, like metal for the temperature dependence of resistance on temperature.
 Unlike metals, but the principle is the conductivity of different semiconductors.
-At absolute zero temperature, all electrons are tightly bound to their cores and the material can not conduct current.
-Electrons must be some power to "jumped" over the so-called band gap into the conduction band and can participate in the current leadership.
-With increasing temperature will therefore increase the concentration of charge carriers and the electrical resistance of the material will decrease.
-While this phenomenon by trying to suppress conventional semiconductor devices, thermistors at him trying to contrast the composition of appropriate technology and highlight.
+At absolute zero temperature, all electrons are tightly bound to their nuclei and the material cannot conduct current.
+Electrons must have some energy to "jump" over the so-called band gap into the conduction band and can participate in the current conduction.
+As the temperature increases, the concentration of charge carriers increases and the electrical resistance of the material decreases.
+While this phenomenon by trying to suppress conventional semiconductor devices, thermistors on him trying to contrast the composition of appropriate technology and highlight.

-NTC thermistors, as representatives of the semiconductor components are negative temperature coefficient of resistance and preparation of semiconducting materials, usually based on oxides of nickel, manganese, cobalt, iron and titanium.
+NTC thermistors, as representatives of the semiconductor components are negative temperature coefficient of resistance (when the component heats up, the resistance decreases) and preparation of semiconducting materials, usually based on oxides of nickel, manganese, cobalt, iron and titanium.
 For the temperature dependence of resistance of NTC thermistor is used in engineering practice the expression:

 |T||[K]||– thermodynamic temperature measurement at the end|